 In 1992 Osbourne announced that the No More Tears Tour would be his last.
 However, the popularity of the subsequently released double-live album, Live & Loud (1993), caused Osbourne to rethink his retirement, and the album’s version of "I Don't Want to Change the World" earned Osbourne his first Grammy Award.
 He returned to the studio for 1995’s Ozzmosis, and the following year he began to tour as part of a traveling metal festival, Ozzfest.

 By the end of the decade, Osbourne's star was on the wane, and he continued to struggle with the substance abuse problems that had plagued him throughout his career.
-However, he found his way back into the spotlight in 2001 with the release of his eighth studio album, Down to Earth, which reached No. 4 in the U.S. and No. 19 in the U.K.
+However, he found his way back into the spotlight in 2001 with the release of his eighth studio album, Down to Earth, which reached No. 4 in the United States and No. 19 in the United Kingdom.

-Osbourne soon boosted his celebrity status even further with his own bizarre brand of reality television: Debuting on MTV in early 2002, The Osbournes centered on the domestic life of Ozzy and his clan and became an instant hit.
+Osbourne soon boosted his celebrity status even further with his own brand of reality television.
+Debuting in early 2002, The Osbournes centered on the domestic life of Osbourne and his clan and became an instant hit.
 The comic appeal of the aging headbanger completing such humdrum tasks as taking out the garbage charmed even those conservatives who had once vilified Osbourne.
 However, it did also take a more serious turn that summer, when Ozzy’s wife, Sharon, was diagnosed with colon cancer.
 The show lasted until 2005, earning a Primetime Emmy and becoming one of MTV’s all-time highest-rated shows.